RBF-HS: Recursive Best-First Hitting Set Search: Related Work

-\cite{Rodler2015phd,Kalyanpur2006a} describe sound and complete uniform-cost search variants of Reiter's HS-Tree which enumerate diagnoses in some order of preference.
+The works of \cite{Rodler2015phd,Kalyanpur2006a} describe sound and complete uniform-cost search variants of HS-Tree which enumerate diagnoses in some order of preference.
 At this, \cite{Rodler2015phd} defines the preference order by means of a probability model over diagnoses (as characterized in Sec.~\ref{sec:probability_model}) whereas \cite{Kalyanpur2006a} relies on a heuristic model that ranks single axioms based on their ``importance''.
-The sum over axioms included in a diagnosis is used to determine the rank of the diagnosis. \cite{meilicke2011alignment} goes one step further and incorporates a heuristic function into the search, yielding a hitting set version of A*.
-Note that the specification of a useful heuristic function, as suggested in \cite{meilicke2011alignment} for an additive cost function, is an open problem in uniform-cost hitting set search with non-additive costs (cf.\ \ref{enum:diff:stricter_conditions_on_cost_function} in Sec.~\ref{sec:search}), as in the case of our proposed methods.\footnote{Multiplicative costs can be reframed as additive costs by applying the negative logarithm to each component probability $\pr(\tax)$ for $\tax \in \mo$ \cite{chung2001improving}.
-However, this does not solve problem of finding a useful heuristic.}
+The sum over axioms included in a diagnosis is used to determine the rank of the diagnosis.
+The author of \cite{meilicke2011alignment} goes one step further and incorporates a heuristic function (cf.\ Sec.~\ref{sec:path-finding_search_algos}) into the search, yielding a hitting set version of A*.
+To the best of our knowledge, the specification of a useful heuristic function, as suggested in \cite{meilicke2011alignment} for an additive cost function, is an open problem in uniform-cost hitting set search with multiplicative costs, as in the case of our proposed methods.

 \cite{wotawa2001variant} suggests a variant of HS-DAG which builds a hitting set tree based on a subset-enumeration strategy in order improve the diagnosis computation time.
-The same objective is pursued by \cite{jannach2016parallel}, who propose parallelization techniques for Reiter's HS-Tree.
+The same objective is pursued by \cite{jannach2016parallel}, who propose parallelization techniques for HS-Tree.

-Further, there are sound, complete and best-first diagnosis searches that are particularly useful for fault isolation and sequential diagnosis, StaticHS \cite{rodler2018statichs} and DynamicHS \cite{rodler2020ecai}.
+Further, there are sound, complete and best-first diagnosis searches that are particularly useful for fault isolation and sequential diagnosis \cite{dekleer1987}: StaticHS \cite{rodler2018statichs} and DynamicHS \cite{rodler2020ecai}.
 These are stateful in that they exploit a persistently stored and incrementally adapted (search) data structure to make the diagnostic process more efficient.
-More specifically, StaticHS aims at the reduction of the number of interactions necessary from a user, e.g., to make system measurements or answer system-generated queries, and DynamicHS targets the minimization of the computation time.
+More specifically, DynamicHS targets the minimization of the computation time, whereas StaticHS aims at the reduction of the number of interactions necessary from a user, e.g., to make system measurements or answer system-generated queries.

-In contrast to RBF-HS, all these best-first search approaches require exponential space in general.
+In contrast to RBF-HS and HBF-HS, all these best-first search approaches are not ``memory-aware'' in that they require exponential space in general.